Do babysitters have to pay taxes? UPDATED: 2025

 Your income taxes are taken out of your paycheck each month

-All you have to do at the end of the year is file your taxes and help the IRS confirm that the right amount was taken out of your paycheck
+All you have to do at the end of the year is file your taxes, using the W-2 you get from your employer, and help the IRS confirm that the right amount was taken out of your paycheck

 Complications for nannies and babysitters